An Investor’s Guide To Diversification

 Limits short-term gains

 Diversification usually means saying goodbye to extremes.
 Reducing your risk also reduces your potential for extreme short-term gains.
-Diverse portfolios tend to perform better over time, but investing heavily in a single asset can mean you’ll see bigger gains over a short period.
+Investing heavily in a single asset can mean you’ll see bigger gains over a short period.

 For some, this is the thrill of investing.
 With the right research, the right stock, and the right timing, you can strike it rich.